Updated: May 31

 Endometrial Polyps are soft overgrowths that project from the surface of the endometrium, the mucous membrane lining the uterus.
 Most endometrial polyps, also known as uterine polyps, are benign.
 However, some can be cancerous.
 According to one study, approximately 95 percent of endometrial polyps are benign .
 In general, endometrial polyps are more commonly found in older, postmenopausal women.
 This is because women of reproductive age regularly shed the endometrium during menstruation, while menopausal women do not.
 In one systematic review including over 10,000 women, the incidence of malignant and pre-cancerous polyps was significantly higher in postmenopausal compared to premenopausal women .

 There is limited information regarding the effects of endometrial polyps on fertility.
 In the few studies that have been published, it was found that endometrial polyps do not significantly increase the risk of adverse obstetric outcomes .
-In one study, the prevalence of uterine polyps was the same in women with a recent miscarriage as it was with the general population .
+In one study, the prevalence of uterine polyps was the same in women with a recent miscarriage as it was in the general population .

-Symptoms of Endometrial Polyps
+Endometrial Polyps Symptoms

 Not all uterine polyps will cause symptoms.
 However, the most common symptom of endometrial polyps is abnormal uterine bleeding.
 This includes: